About the Digital Archaeology Foundation

 Though not under direct threat by terrorism Nepal’s temples have been destroyed by recurring natural disasters throughout their history.
 Now, they are also caught in a bureaucratic quagmire and are drastically underfunded.
 The future for them is uncertain.

-The Digital Archaeology Foundation is helping to digitally save these monuments of immense cultural wealth before any event occurs or reoccurs that may result in their complete destruction.
-Initially contacting the Institute of Digital Archaeology with an outline of our plan we were sent 3D cameras to aid in preserving Nepal’s monuments, temples and artifacts.
+The Digital Archaeology Foundation set about as a private project that did not physically touch any building yet was able to digitally save these monuments of immense cultural wealth before any event occurs or reoccured that may result in their complete destruction.
+Initially contacting the Institute of Digital Archaeology with an outline of a plan, 3D cameras were sent to aid in preserving Nepal’s monuments, temples and artifacts.

 The data we collect is sent to the IDA in Oxford for referencing and preservation.
 It is also stored locally, in our own digital archive of Nepal and in several secure locations around the world.